JamesMartin1998/Project-5-Backend/README.md

 ![Image showing the database models](/images/database-models-total.png)

+## Validation testing

+All python files (excluding settings.py, env.py and migrations) were passed into the "CI Python Linter" to check that the code conforms to PEP8 guidelines.
+No validation errors were found.

 ## Manual Testing

 Manual testing was carried out throughout the developement of the project using the Django Rest Framework 'Browsable API'.
 By creating multiple superusers, I was able to check all CRUD functionality at each valid endpoint.